-CHICAGO – Sometimes, there is virtue in having pre-marital sex.
+CHICAGO – Sometimes, there is a virtue in having pre-marital sex.

 This is what Cristina Rome Ang, 45, of Roselle, Illinois realized.